Bargaining in China: When It Works and When to Stop

 Ask yourself:

-• Is there a price tag? → No bargaining.
+• Is there a clear price tag? -> Usually fixed price.

-• Is it a chain or brand store? → No bargaining.
+• Is it a chain or brand store? -> Fixed price.

-• Is it a casual stall with flexible pricing? → Maybe.
+• Is it a casual stall with no printed price? -> Bargaining may be possible.

 How to Bargain Without Awkwardness